 How to Report Crypto Losses on Your Taxes

+You can and should claim crypto losses on your taxes.
 Crypto is a volatile market, so you'll likely realize losses on some transactions.
-Claiming crypto losses on taxes is important — for two primary reasons:
+Claiming crypto losses on taxes is important for two primary reasons:

-- You can use crypto losses to either offset capital losses (including future capital losses if applicable) or to deduct up to $3k from your income.
+You can use crypto losses to offset capital losses (including future capital losses if applicable) and/or to deduct up to $3,000 from your income.

 In this guide, we'll explore exactly what tax benefits crypto losses can provide.